 Our insider selections on how to experience a unique side to Havana.

 Life happens on Havana rooftops.
-If you look up at any given time, you will hear music blasting, people yelling down at their neighbours to say hello, laundry drying, and parties getting started.
-They are also the perfect spot to take in the magic of golden hour that washes over the city each evening.
-If you find yourself being invited to someone's rooftop, say yes, and make sure to bring along some DIY cuba libres and cold cervezas.
+If you look up at any given time, you’ll hear music blasting, people yelling down at their neighbours to say hello, laundry drying, and parties getting started.
+They’re also the perfect spot to take in the magic of golden hour that washes over the city each evening.
+If you find yourself being invited to someone's rooftop, say yes, and make sure to bring along some DIY cuba libres, $1 cajitas de ron (boxed rum), and cold cervezas.

 Let's be real for a moment.
-Cruising around the city in a classic convertible with your hands waving in the air, while trying to get that perfect instagram shot showing how authentically Cuban you're being, is probably the most touristy and foreign thing you can do.
+Cruising around the city in a classic convertible with your hands waving in the air, while trying to get that perfect instagram shot showing how authentically Cuban you're being, is probably the most non-Cuban thing you can do.
 Want to experience how true Habaneros get around the city?
 Ride in a taxi colectivo to get from Centro to Vedado for $1-$2 (depending on your negotiating skills).
 These taxis have designated stops, so ask a local where you can catch one if you aren't sure.
 In Centro, they stop along Neptuno Street, and pick people up along the route.
+In Vedado they run along Linea and Calle 23.
 Just make sure you're standing on the correct side of the road when flagging one down.

 A good wander will always reveal the wonders and intricacies of a city.
 Get outside of Old Havana and just walk around.
 Get lost through the streets of Centro and talk to the locals.
 You never know what interaction might lead to being invited into someones home for an afternoon cafe Cubano and a 4 hour conversation, a game of dominoes en la calle, or an impromptu dance party.
 Cubans are extremely friendly, open and welcoming people, eager to show visitors their lives, share their hospitality and reveal a unique perspective on Cuban culture.